Senior Social Worker - Children's Services

 part-time

-• Provide direct support and guidance to individuals and families.
+• Provide direct support to individuals in their homes and community settings.

 Qualifications: